Sam-Bonin/SmartVote/README.md

 - **GPT Models**: Generates clear, comprehensive analysis of policy positions
 - **PDF Processing**: Extracts and processes text from official party documents
 - **FastAPI Backend**: Provides efficient API endpoints for the frontend
+- **Memory Optimization**: Stores only page references and embeddings in JSON, with lazy loading of text content
 - **All data is stored in JSON files with no database dependencies**

 ## Requirements